-My oldest son and I arrived at the Providence Performing Arts Center in Providence, Rhode Island, just before the first show of the day was concluding on March 5th , and, oh, my gosh ~ we were freezing!
+My oldest son and I arrived at the Providence Performing Arts Center in Providence, Rhode Island, just before the first show of the day was concluding on March 5th and, oh, my gosh!
+We were freezing!
 The warm spring tease had just ended and Mother Nature was starting to show us her wild mood swings once again.
 Matt had texted me when the matinee performance was over and invited us to step in through the Stage Door to stay warm while he changed out of his costume.
-I’ll tell you ~ it was its own experience to simply stand beyond the door, staring at the walls of the PPAC adorned with paintings of various shows that performed there, each design decorated with the signatures of cast members who had participated in each of their respective productions.
+I’ll tell you.
+It was its own experience to simply stand beyond the door.
+We found ourselves staring at the walls of the PPAC adorned with paintings of various shows that performed there.
+Each design was decorated with the signatures of cast members who had participated in each of their respective productions.

 When my dear friend popped out from around the corner, we wasted no time in giving each other that huge hug!
-Matt is a sweetheart and has a love for his friends old and new that is unconditional and incomparable to others.
-He has an immense appreciation for those that come into his life at various times and believes that everyone he meets becomes a part of his life’s journey.
+Matt is a sweetheart and has a love for his friends old and new.
+That love is unconditional and incomparable to others.
+He has an immense appreciation for those that come into his life and believes that everyone he meets becomes a part of his life’s journey.